getsentry/sentry-javascript/docs/migration/draft-v9-migration-guide.md

 - Deprecated `debugIntegration`.
 To log outgoing events, use [Hook Options](https://docs.sentry.io/platforms/javascript/configuration/options/#hooks) (`beforeSend`, `beforeSendTransaction`, ...).
 - Deprecated `sessionTimingIntegration`.
 To capture session durations alongside events, use [Context](https://docs.sentry.io/platforms/javascript/enriching-events/context/) (`Sentry.setContext()`).
 - Deprecated `addTracingHeadersToFetchRequest` method - this was only meant for internal use and is not needed anymore.
+- Deprecated `generatePropagationContext()` in favor of using `generateTraceId()` directly.
+- Deprecated `spanId` field on `propagationContext` - this field will be removed in v9, and should neither be read or set anymore.

 ## `@sentry/nestjs`